Please ensure Javascript is enabled for purposes of website accessibility

 • learn to skip

-• sit on the porch and name the color of the cars as they go by.
+• sit on the porch and name the colors of the cars as they go by.
 A fun alternative would be to guess what color the next car will be.

 • gather some friends and play games like Mother May I, Red Light Green Light, Freeze Tag, Hide and Seek, Simon Says or What Time is it, Mr. Fox

-• read stories under a tree or at a picnic table
+• read stories under a tree or at a picnic tableread stories under a tree or at a picnic table – here’s a collection of our book lists to get you started

 mom reading to child outside